kitesurf/kitesurf.github.io/en/kitesurfing-lessons/beginner/index.md

   <li>From zero to 100 in only 10 hours</li>
   <li>Payable even after completion</li>
   <li>You continue where you were the last time</li>
-  <li>Material does not have to be shared with others and is included in the price</li>
+  <li>On the individual beginner course for 500 Euro, the material does not have to be shared with others and is included in the price</li>
 </ul>
 <span>Please bring:
 Swimsuit Suncream Sunglasses Drinkwater</span><br>